 A beautiful small hotel on the loveliest square in town, a short stroll from the cathedral.
 The house dates to 1805 and was built for a major returning from the Raj.
 These days, it mixes quirky design with all the comforts you’d expect of a small, city hotel.
 It’s central, welcoming, the rooms are lovely, the dining room serves great bistro food and there’s a chic bar for cocktails or a pint of local ale.
-Downstairs, French windows at the back of the house draw you onto a small terrace, where you can eat in good weather, perhaps mussels in a white wine sauce, bangers and mash with a rich gravy, chocolate fondant with vanilla ice cream.
+Downstairs, French windows at the back of the house draw you onto a small terrace, where you can eat in good weather.
 Potter about and find electric blue sofas, 50s starlets framed on the wall, old style radiators and beautiful art.
 Stylish bedrooms wait upstairs – some are bigger, all are lovely.
 Expect bold colours, sumptuous fabrics, Indian art, hi-tech gadgetry.
 Cool bathrooms come as standard, bigger rooms have free-standing baths.
 Exeter has lots to offer: Roman walls, a 12th-century cathedral, the imperious Royal Albert Memorial Museum & Art Gallery.
 Topsham is close for river walks.